 Whereas Foucault is interested in technologies of the self, self-transformation, and their relation to power, I am interested in attention and its relation to technologies.
-Attention is part of those “technologies of the self,” as well as part of “techniques of domination,” as will be demonstrated later in this book with the contemporary pursuit after the ideal mode of attention.
+Attention is part of those “technologies of the self,” as well as “techniques of domination,” as demonstrated later in this book with the contemporary pursuit of the ideal mode of attention.
 The next two sections detail how the link between reading and silence is further complicated when the notion of attention is involved.

 2.3 Augustine's Understanding of Attention

-Stock focuses on the reading theory of Augustine, and attention is implicitly present in his discussion.
-For example, when he ties between the senses and the reading, he states: “Hearing differs from listening, seeing from looking: only the latter pair provides the basis for the word recognition” (Stock 1996, 13).
+Stock focuses on Augustine’s theory of reading, and attention is implicitly present in his discussion.
+For example, when he underlines the links between the senses and reading, he states: “Hearing differs from listening, seeing from looking: only the latter pair provides the basis for the word recognition” (Stock, 1996, p.
+13).
 Reading requires attention.
-Yet, the role of attention is wider than that.
+Yet, the role of attention entails more than that.
 Deborah Brown (2007) examines Augustine's approach to attention.
-Collecting insights across Augustine's works, she combines an almost complete theory of attention, according to which attention is “the gaze of the mind” (p.
+Combining insights from across Augustine's works, she develops an almost complete theory of attention, according to which attention is “the gaze of the mind” (p.
 164) that unites senses and memory into perception.

-In de trinitate, he defined attention as “the power that fixes the sense of sight on the object that is seen as long as it is seen, namely the attention of the mind” (quoted in (Brown, 2007, p.
-161)).
-Augustine conceived attention as an active and voluntary state, because it could be activated at will.
-This aspect of activeness is exposed in Augustine's Confessions by phrases like “I directed my attention to…” (Confessions 7, 3.5).
-Compare the selection of the verb “direct” to attention economy's choice of verbs, like “pay,” in which the action is receptive and less active.
-For Augustine attention was an active and voluntary performance of directedness, and not a response to some external call to look, hear or buy.
-His interest in attention can be explained by the religious motivation to self-control. i.e. regulate the bodily behavior (Brown, 2007, p.
+In De Trinitate (“On the Trinity”), Augustine defined attention as “the power that fixes the sense of sight on the object that is seen as long as it is seen, namely the attention of the mind” (Brown, 2007, p.
+161).
+He conceived of attention as an active and voluntary state, because it could be activated at will.
+This aspect of activeness is exposed in Augustine's Confessions by phrases such as “I directed my attention to…” (Confessions 7.3.5).
+The collocation of the verb “direct” with the noun “attention” can be compared to the choice of another possible verb, “pay,” which is arguably more receptive and less active.
+For Augustine, attention was an active and voluntary performance of directedness, and not a response to some external stimulus or call to action.
+His interest in attention can be explained by the religious motivation for self-control. i.e., regulating bodily behavior (Brown, 2007, p.
 162).
 Thus, for Augustine, attention is a voluntary controllable function of the mind that eventually enables the mind to control the body.
-Brown's analysis reflects the scholarly understanding that attention for Augustine is an active state of consciousness that relates to the senses and the subjective time ((Crary 1999); (Silva 2014)).
+Brown's analysis reflects the scholarly understanding that attention for Augustine is an active state of consciousness that relates to the senses and subjective time (Crary, 1999; Silva, 2014).

 Although Brown does not refer to reading, her findings on Augustine's approach to meditation can be instructive.
-In meditation, the mind is actively “attending to itself” (p.
-166) seeking truth and knowledge.
-She carefully suggests that Augustine regards knowledge is equal to illumination (p.
+In meditation, the mind is actively “attending to itself” (2007, p.
+166), seeking truth and knowledge.
+She carefully suggests that Augustine regards knowledge as being equal to illumination (ibid, p.
 166).
-Yet, knowledge should be understood here as rooted in an “inner Truth” (p.
+Yet, knowledge should be understood here as rooted in an “inner truth” (ibid, p.
 165) and not as the result of sensing the outside world.
-Consequently, attention, meditation and learning are all states of “illumination.”
+Consequently, attention, meditation, and learning are all states of “illumination.”
 Although reading is not mentioned, it can be easily added to the list.

-Lastly, Brown notes that the lack of attention is less clear in Augustine's texts and can be understood as distraction or divided attention (pp. 164-165).
-This absence of explicit reference fits very well Crary's argument that attention in the form of distraction became a problem only in the late nineteenth century.
+Lastly, Brown notes that the notion of a lack of attention is less clear in Augustine's texts and can be understood as distraction or divided attention (ibid, pp. 164-165).
+This absence of explicit reference fits very well with Crary's argument that attention in the form of distraction only became a problem in the late 19 th century.

 2.4 Attention and Reading